 - For now, the H.264 codec is the standard for online video.
 With that in mind, we recommend streaming using H.264.
 Successors—HEVC/H.265, AV1, and VVC—are either not commercially viable or not yet ready for use.

-- Your internet upload speed – As a broadcaster, it’s important to ensure you maintain a good network for your live stream.
+- Check your internet upload speed.
+As a broadcaster, it’s important to ensure you maintain a good network for your live stream.
 Whether you’re using wifi or a cabled connection, keep track of your upload speed.
-You can read more about minimum bandwidth requirements, here.
+You can read more about minimum upload speed requirements on our dedicated Knowledgebase article.

-- Promotion – If no one knows about your live stream, you won’t have an audience.
+- Allot resources towards promotion.
+If no one knows about your live stream, you won’t have an audience.
 It’s critical to promote your live stream before it happens.
 Create social posts around it, send out a newsletter, write a blog post on it, create a Google ad campaign.
-Do whatever you have to do to make sure you will have an audience.
+Do whatever you have to do to reach your audience.

-- An engagement plan – A live video is a great way to create interaction between the business streaming the video and the audience.
+- Create an engagement plan.
+A live video is a great way to create interaction between the business streaming the video and the audience.
 If you’re adding a comment section or forum, create an engagement plan to prepare for audience questions.
 Nothing looks worse than no engagement from the video streamer to their audience.

 Success Stories From Businesses Streaming Video

-Here at Dacast, we help thousands of people and organizations learn how to stream live video over the internet.
+Dacast, we help thousands of people and organizations learn how to stream live video over the internet.
 Our users range from individuals to major global brands.
-Below are a few case studies of how businesses are using Dacast to host and deliver their video content.
-If you’re interested, click the links to learn more.

 - 1545 Media provides live streaming services and video production to major clients including Kaiser-Permanente, Unilever, and LA Fitness—all via Dacast.